jkapl/minesweeper/README.md

-# react-redux-boilerplate
+# Minesweeper
-Boilerplate React and Redux app setup
+Minesweeper built with React and Redux